C++ Auto - Automatic Type Deduction

 Ryan McCombe

-C++ compilers can often automatically infer the type of the variables we create.
-We can ask the compiler to do this using the auto keyword:
+When we’re initializing a variable with a value, the compiler can automatically infer the type our variable should have.
+We can ask the compiler to infer this using the auto keyword.

 auto MyNumber { 5 };